diogotcorreia/master-thesis/docs/content/ch02-background.typ

 Alternatively, but less ergonomically, developers could create objects that do not inherit from the root prototype by using `Object.create(null)` instead of `{}`.

+Furthermore, #cite(<ghunter>, form: "prose") also show that it is possible to protect against prototype pollution by explicitly verifying each access to properties to ensure they are owned by the object itself and not by the prototype.
+This verification can be achieved by calling `Object.hasOwn(obj, 'prop')`, which returns true if and only if the property exists in the given object.

 == PHP Object Injection <bg:php-oi>

 In PHP, inheritance can be achieved through the use of classes, similarly to Java and C++.
-Notably, the language does not have a root class, which means that, unlike JavaScript, it is not possible to pollute a root object that affects every object in the application.
+Notably, the PHP language does not have a root class, which means that, unlike JavaScript, it is not possible to pollute a root object that affects every object in the application.

 However, attackers can take advantage of PHP's deserialisation and serialisation features,